 - Pupil dilation (one or both eyes)

 - Clear fluids flowing from the nose and/or ears

 - Tingling or numb feeling in fingers and toes

 - Unusually combative or aggressive behavior

 - Slurred speech

 If severe enough, a traumatic brain injury can result in serious, life-changing complications.
-These usually affect the individuals level and state of consciousness and, in some cases, may be irreversible or fatal.
+These usually affect the individual’s level of consciousness and, in some cases, may be irreversible or fatal.
 States of altered consciousness can include:

 - Coma: Caused by widespread brain damage, a coma can leave a person unconscious and unable to respond to anything around them.
 A person may wake up from a coma, or they may enter a vegetative state.